 Intuition is definitely not in Scott’s How to Stay Alive guidebook.
 It is not that he does not have the intuition to rely on before making decisions like trusting people, he ignored to stop and think through before making his first step.
 For him, he associated that with overthinking and therefore he will react spontaneously.
 In addition to that is the way he usually will get easily irritated with inappropriate coping responses when he is trying to overcome his personal challenges.

 Scott might not understand the importance of how his behaviour had impacted his relationship with the people he is working with.
 Not prioritizing to stop and think before expressing his opinions and annoyance will and had a ripple effect to his relationship with the individuals in the company.
 They started to distant themselves from him, more and more individuals leaving the organisation especially those who had direct communication with him, less respect towards him as a person and his position in the company, distrusting his credibility, high level of miscommunication between him and the staff, team members refusing to listen to his instructions and with him misusing his authority as a manager these had and would impact the company’s personnel management in the years ahead.

 The following were a number of ways that I managed to implement when I was in the organisation.
 Just between Scott and myself, when I was the company’s human resource and operational manager, and him as the project manager of the teams.

 Handwriting Analysis Traits Chart (Position: Project Managers, Engineers) | HR and Management Series

-Seminar for Corporate: HRM, Business Owners, Personnel Development (Singapore)
+Seminar for Corporate: HRM, Business Owners, Employees Training and Development (Singapore)

-Seminar for Corporate: HRM, Business Owners, Personnel Development (Worldwide)
+Seminar for Corporate: HRM, Business Owners, Employees Training and Development (Worldwide)

 To re-post these contents on your website, social media, blogs, articles, YouTube etc, please remember to cite the Author's name, S.Sulianah, and link to her company's website www.grapholistic.com